-Dr Arne Hintz is Senior Lecturer at Cardiff University’s School of Journalism, Media and Culture.
+Dr Arne Hintz is Reader at Cardiff University’s School of Journalism, Media and Culture.
 His research focuses on the practices and conditions of digital citizenship, combining work on citizen media and participation, digital policy, internet governance, surveillance and datafication.
 He is Co-Chair of the Global Media Policy Working Group of the International Association for Media and Communication Research (IAMCR) and directs Cardiff University’s MA Digital Media and Society.
 He is Co-Director of the Data Justice Lab.

-Dr Emiliano Trere is Lecturer at Cardiff University’s School of Journalism, Media and Culture, and Research Fellow within the COSMOS Center for Social Movement Studies of the Scuola Normale Superiore (Italy).
+Dr Emiliano Trere is Senior Lecturer at Cardiff University’s School of Journalism, Media and Culture, and Research Fellow within the COSMOS Center for Social Movement Studies of the Scuola Normale Superiore (Italy).
 He has published extensively on the challenges, opportunities and myths of media technologies for social movements and political parties in Europe and Latin America.
 He is the cofounder of the “Big Data from the South” Research Network that aims to interrogate the diverse techno-cultural practices that subvert the dominant narratives of datafication as theorized and narrated by the global north.

 Fieke Jansen is a PhD candidate at the Data Justice Lab, as part of the ERC funded DATAJUSTICE project.
 She looks at the effects of data on society.
 Her research focuses on the impact of implementing data driven decision making in European police forces.
 Prior Fieke worked at Tactical Tech and Hivos on data, privacy and digital security programs and lead a knowledge program on the intersection of youth, technology and activism.